Welcome to Exam Notes by CertBlaster! In this article, we will cover Core 1 objective 3.1 Explain cable types, their features, and their purpose.

 Safety is your number one concern when running network cabling.
 This concerns not only the usual such as dangling cables or running too close to power lines, but also the materials you are using.
 The construction of the network cable you are running is something you may not consider, but when examining cables you will find that the outer sheath generally consists of one or two types of material, PVC (PolyVinylChloride) or Plenum grade.
 Incorrect usage of these two types could result in you having to rewire your entire installation.
 PVC is cheaper and is perfectly suitable for patch cables and exposed wiring, but once you run inside a dropped ceiling or any location that moves air, plenum grade cabling is required by most states.
 PVC releases toxic fumes when ignited and it is easily combustible.
 Plenum cable is less flammable than PVC and mandatory wherever ventilation is present.
 Plenum cable will be clearly marked.

-Fiber optic transmissions use pulses of lights for signaling which are then sent over plastic or glass strands.
+Fiber optic transmissions use pulses of light for signaling which are then sent over plastic or glass strands.
 The glass medium (fiber) is susceptible to breakage and signal loss if it is bent over a certain radius which is dependent on the thickness of the fiber.
 Fiber optic cable should never be coiled tightly.

 The fiber core is protected using a plastic sheath wrapped in synthetic strength fibers, which give the cable resistance to breakage.
 A plastic outer sheath completes the wire.
 If there is any concern about moisture seeping into the cable, a synthetic gel is used to fill any gaps and protect the fiber.